 I recommend trying out the 100% Pure Healthy Scalp Shampoo and Conditioner.
 The Healthy Scalp Shampoo is formulated with burdock and neem which work to clean and nourish your hair and scalp.
 It stimulates circulation to help alleviate dryness, itching and flaking.
 It is a very gentle shampoo that doesn’t strip your hair or leave it feeling dehydrated!
 Once you have shampooed your hair, I recommend following up with their matching Healthy Scalp conditioner which is the perfect accompaniment for healthy hair.

 Another wonderful burdock based product is the Weleda Revitalising Hair Tonic.
 Massage this non greasy tonic through the scalp and the combination of rosemary, clover and burdock root works with the hairs natural oils to nourish and treat dryness.

 Another great trick for dry scalps is also organic coconut oil, just massage a little over the entire the scalp before bed and wash out in the morning.

 Problem two: product and oil build up causing a flaky scalp

 Although washing your hair every day is not recommended, not washing your hair enough can also lead to dandruff symptoms.
 If you use hair products, work or live in an environment prone to dust and pollution, oils, dirt and toxins may accumulate on your scalp.

 So if this sounds like you, why not try washing your hair more often and see if you notice any changes.
 For regular washing (4-5 times a week) I recommend the Ethique Heali Kiwi - Shampoo for Dandruff or Scalp Problems.
-This is an amazing natural shampoo bar with the antibacterial properties of organic lemon, neem and rosemary that has been specifically developed for those with dandruff-prone hair.
+This is an amazing natural shampoo bar with the antibacterial properties of neem oil and kiwifruit oil, plus soothing oats and has been specifically developed for those with dandruff-prone hair.
 It soothes and helps to regulate the oils in the scalp to help stop flaking and that irritating itchy sensation.